Why the Rapid Growth Rate in Today's Chickens?

 Figure 1 illustrates genetic selection in chickens.
 The two carcasses are the result of feeding and raising two different types of chickens under the same conditions.
 The chicken on the left is a strain known as an Athens/Canadian Randombred control.
-This strain has been maintained at the University of Georgia and has undergone no genetic selection for growth rate since formed in 1957.
+This strain has been maintained at the University of Georgia and has undergone no genetic selection for growth rate since 1957.
 The carcass on the right is the popular broiler strain that the industry was using in 2001.
 This strain has undergone genetic selection for about 45 years.
 As you can see, the genetically selected bird is about five times larger than the strain that has undergone no genetic selection.

 Breeding scientists continue to select chickens with better growth rates, more efficient feed conversions, and stronger immunity to disease.
 This quick genetic selection for the best possible broiler bird has resulted in a large bird that can grow very quickly and be very cost efficient.

 Another reason poultry breeders are able to grow bigger chickens is that poultry nutrition has improved tremendously in the last several decades.
 Through nutritional research, we have discovered what ingredients broilers need in their feed in order to maximize their growth rate.
 A typical broiler feed includes regular grains, such as corn (a major energy source), soybean meal (a protein source), vitamins and minerals (for better immunity), and enzymes.